Roberta Gellis

-Roberta Leah Jacobs Gellis (27 September 1927 – 6 May 2016) was an American writer of historical fiction, historical romance, and fantasy.
+Roberta Leah Jacobs Gellis (September 27, 1927 – May 6, 2016) was an American writer of historical fiction, historical romance, and fantasy.
 She held master's degrees in both biochemistry and medieval literature.

 Many major writers of historical romance cite her as an important influence.
 She has collaborated with Mercedes Lackey on historical-fantasy fiction.

 Early life and education

-Roberta was born September 27, 1927 to Margaret Segall Jacobs and Morris B. Jacobs.
+She was born September 27, 1927, to Margaret Segall Jacobs and Morris B. Jacobs.
 Gellis grew up in Brooklyn.

-She earned a B.A. in chemistry and English in 1947 at Hunter College, and masters degrees in biochemistry and medieval literature.
+She earned a B.A. in chemistry and English in 1947 at Hunter College, and master's degrees in biochemistry and medieval literature.
 Gellis worked in New York City as a research chemist for about a decade before becoming a writer.

 Writing career

 After leaving her research lab job when her son was born, Gellis wrote her first novels, Bond of Blood and Knight's Honor, in the 1960s.
 She went on to write more than fifty novels.
 These included more than twenty historical romances, including the Roselynde Chronicles and the Heiress Series, medieval murder mysteries, historical fantasies, space opera, and a mystery featuring Lucrezia Borgia as an amateur detective.
 Her pseudonyms included Max Daniels, Priscilla Hamilton, and Leah Jacobs.
 In 1981, the publisher of Romantic Times named Gellis as one of the most popular historical romance authors.